 The University values critical reflection about Religion, Theology and Culture.
 It recognizes the distinctive relationship that Theology in particular has with Ethics, that is the study of how human persons make decisions about what enhances human life and what diminishes or is destructive to human flourishing.
-Christian Theology has long described Family Life as a "good."
-The presumption that Family life and marriage are "goods" is not a simple "given" in our contemporary situation.
+Christian Theology has long described family life as a "good."
+That said, the presumption that family life and marriage are "goods" is not a simple "given" in our contemporary situation.
 The claim that marriage and family life lead to human flourishing requires critical inspection.
 This course engages that task.
 However, we do so using University-level discourse that begins with central intelligible and coherent questions.
 University-level discourse does not begin by stipulating that marriage is a "good."
 Such discourse requires that we build a case for such an ethical claim.
-In TESP 124, we build our case theologically, that is, we position ourselves in the critical discipline of Christian Theology and apply the tools of that discipline to the contemporary questions about marriage and family life.
+In TESP 124, we build our case theologically, that is, we position ourselves in the critical discipline of Christian Theology and apply the tools of that discipline to the contemporary questions about family life and marriage.